Atelier Crenn: Menu

+Accolades and awards

 By 2013, the restaurant earned two Michelin stars making Dominique Crenn the first female chef to earn the distinction in the United States.
 In 2018, Atelier Crenn earned three Michelin stars for 2019 which again made her not only the first, but also the only female chef to do so in the United States.
 Crenn earned the award "best female chef in the world", a distinction she is dismissive of as she believes there is no reason for gender separation in culinary skills.

 Atelier Crenn received a James Beard Award and joined "Michael Bauer's Four-Star Club".